iotdomain/iotdomain-standard/iotconnect-standard.md

 ![System Overview](./system-overview.png)

-## Zone
+## IoT Domain

-A zone defines the area in which information is shared amongst its members.
-A zone can be a home, a street, a city, or a virtual area like an industrial sensor network or even a game world.
-Each zone has a globally unique identifier, except for the local zone called '\$local'.
-Local zones cannot share information with other zones.
+An IoT Domain defines a physical or virtual area in which information is shared amongst its members.
+An IoT domain can be a home, a street, a city, or a virtual area like an industrial sensor network or even a game world.
+Each domain has a globally unique domain name, except for the local domain called 'local'.
+Local domains cannot share information with other domains.

-A zone has members which are publishers or subscribers (consumers).
-All members of a zone have access to information published in that zone.
-The information is not available outside the zone unless intentionally shared.
-Publication in the zone is limited to members that have the publish permissions.
+An IoT domain has members which are publishers or subscribers (consumers).
+All members have access to information published in that domain.
+The information is not available outside the domain unless intentionally shared.
+Publication in the domain is limited to members that have the publish permissions.
 Not surprisingly these are called 'publishers'.

-A zone can be closed or open to consumers.
-An open zone allows any consumer to subscribe to publications in that zone without providing credentials.
-A closed zone requires consumers to provide valid credentials to connect to the message bus of that zone.
-Whether a zone is open or closed is determined by the configuration of the message bus for that zone.
+An IoT Domain can be closed or open to consumers.
+An open domain allows any consumer to subscribe to publications without providing credentials.
+A closed domain requires consumers to provide valid credentials to connect to the message bus of that domain.
+Whether a domain is open or closed is determined by the configuration of the message bus.

-A zone has its own topology separate from the underlying TCP/IP network used.
-It can operate on a local area network or use the internet.
-The only requirement is that each member can connect to the message bus.
+For internet accessible IoT domains, the IoT domain name can be the same as the domain name of the message bus.
+The message bus must be configured with a valid certificate just like any other internet service.

+IoT domains can also operate on a local area network in which case the do not need a registered domain name.

 ## Message Bus

-The use of publish/subscribe message bus has a key role in exchange and security of information in a zone.
-It not only routes all communications for the zone but also secures publishers and consumers by allowing them to reside behind a firewall, isolated from internet access.
+The use of publish/subscribe message bus has a key role in exchange and security of information.
+It not only routes all messages but also secures publishers and consumers by allowing them to reside behind a firewall, isolated from any other internet access.

-A message bus carries only publications for the zone it is intended for.
-Multi-zone or multi-tenant message busses can be used but each zone must be fully isolated from other zones.
-Note that a bridge can publish messages from one zone into another.
+A message bus carries only publications for the domain it is intended for.
+Multi-domain or multi-tenant message busses can be used but each domain must be fully isolated from others.
+Note that a bridge can publish messages from one domain into another.
 More on this below.

-As the network topology is separate from the zone topology, publishers and subscribers in a zone can be on different networks and behind firewalls.
+As the network topology is separate from the message bus topology, publishers and subscribers can be on different networks and behind firewalls.
 This reduces the attack footprint as none of the publishers or subscribers need to be accessible from the internet.
 The message bus is the only directly exposed part of the system.
 It is key to make sure the message bus is properly secured and hardened.
 For more on securing communication see the security section.

 The message bus must be configured to require proper credentials of publishers.
-Open zones can allow subscribers to omit credentials.
+Open IoT domains can allow subscribers to omit credentials.
+Obviously this should only be done in a secured environment.

 ### Message Bus Protocols

 This standard is agnostic to the message bus implementation and protocol.
 The minimum requirement is support for publishing and subscribing using addresses.

-It is highly recommended however that publishers implementation support the MQTT transport protocol.
-Support for additional transports such as AMQP or HTTP with websockets is optional.
+It is highly recommended that publisher implementations support the MQTT protocol to allow their use on MQTT message busses.
+Support for additional protocols such as AMQP or HTTP with websockets is optional.

 The reason to choose MQTT as the defacto default is because a common standard is needed for interoperability.
 MQTT is low overhead, well supported, supports LWT (Last Will & Testament), has QOS, and clients can operate on constrained devices.
 It is by no means the ideal choice as explained in [this article by Clemens Vasters](https://vasters.com/archive/MQTT-An-Implementers-Perspective.html)